-The first dimension you will place is the 1.5000 from the left corner of the indent to the centerline.
-Before placing any dimensions, make sure to select the Dimension layer from the Control list box.
+The first dimension you will place is 1.5000 from the left corner of the top indent to the centerline.
+Before placing any dimensions, make sure to select the Dimension layer from the Layer Control list box.
 Next, select the Linear Dimension tool on the Dimension panel under the Annotate tab.
-The command line will ask you to "Specify first extension line origin or <select object>", so select the endpoint at the top of the indent.
-The command line will immediately prompt you to "Specify second extension line origin", so select the endpoint at the top of the vertical centerline.
-The next prompt on the command line will be to "Specify Dimension line location or [Mtext/Text/Angle/Horizontal/Vertical/Rotated]", so abstractly select a point above the part so the dimension is neatly placed close to the part but none of the dimension, dimension lines, and dimension extension lines are on the object lines of the part (Figure 3.12)
+The command line will ask you to "Specify first extension line origin or <select object>", so select the endpoint Osnap at the top of the left side of the top indent.
+The command line will immediately prompt you to "Specify second extension line origin", so select the endpoint Osnap at the top of the vertical centerline.
+The next prompt on the command line will be to "Specify Dimension line location or [Mtext/Text/Angle/Horizontal/Vertical/Rotated]", so abstractly select a point above the part so the dimension is neatly placed close to the part but so none of the dimension, dimension lines, and dimension extension lines are on the object lines of the part (Figure 3.12).

-The 1.5000 dimension is a four placed decimal number.
-On a sheet metal part that is going to be held to (plus or minus) 0.010-inch tolerance, a four place decimal is unnecessarily accurate and may cause confusion, as some companies use decimal places to convey tight tolerances.
-On our drawing, you need to change the dimension to a 2-place decimal.
-Also, the dimension text is 0.18 high.
-Our drawing only needs dimension text that is 0.125 high.
+The 1.5000 dimension shows four decimal places.
+On a sheet metal part that is going to be held to a 0.010-inch tolerance (plus or minus), a four-place decimal is unnecessarily accurate and may cause confusion as some companies use decimal places to convey tight tolerances.
+You need to change the dimension to show only two decimal places.
+Also, the dimension text is 0.18" high.
+Your drawing only needs dimension text that is 0.125" high.